-ChatOps is a collaborative, conversation-centric way of working that brings people, discussions, bots, tools, and files together into one central location.
-It’s more of a methodology than a specific technology; a collective approach to running most DevOps workflows and building a collaborative team culture.
-That said, it helps to have a powerful tool at the center of collaboration workflows for many teams; ChatOps makes your chat tool work harder for your team.
+ChatOps is a collaborative, conversation-centric way of working that brings people, discussions, bots, tools, and files together in one central location.
+It’s more of a methodology than a specific technology — a collective approach to running DevOps workflows and building a collaborative team culture.
+Chat and messaging applications are now at the center of collaboration workflows for many teams; ChatOps makes your chat tool work harder for your team.

 Benefits of ChatOps